Leo3418/leo3418.github.io/collections/_posts/en/2020-11-20-gentoo-hands-on.md

 minutes][kernel-build-time].
-I have not tried building a kernel on a system physically installed on my computer instead of a virtual machine yet, so I cannot imagine completing the build in such a short time.~~  (**Edit:** Well, I did make a mistake here.  the kernel build times concerned in the linked webpage is only for building the kernel itself (i.e. the runtime of `make vmlinux` or a similar command); the bulk of the kernel building process would be compiling the kernel modules if a generic kernel configuration is used.
+I have not tried building a kernel on a system physically installed on my computer instead of a virtual machine yet, so I cannot imagine completing the build in such a short time.~~  (**Edit:** Well, I did make a mistake here.
+The kernel build times concerned in the linked webpage is only for building the kernel itself (i.e. the runtime of `make vmlinux` or a similar command); the bulk of the kernel building process would be compiling the kernel modules if a generic kernel configuration is used.
 In